-The following instructions ie lights, and arrangement of
+The following instructions re lights, and arrangement af Officers is optional.

-Officers is optional

-The preparation from represents King Solomon's most retired room and the Council Chamber the S V, with its nine arches, eight of which are in process of construction and the ninth completed.
-The west part of the from represents the first arch and the east part the ninth arch.
+The preparation raom represents King Solomon's most retired roam and the Council Chamber the S. V., with its nine arches, eight of which are in process of construction and the ninth campleted.
+The west part of the room represents the first arch and the east part the ninth arch.

 Altar is in west.
+(A gavel an Altar),

 Dim light as Candidate enters.
-Bright light after his capture.
+Bright light after the capture.

-H. T. K. S. H. A.

-ARK (when brought in)
+K. S. H. A. ARK (When brought in)